3 Healthy Coffee Recipes That Are Better For Your Health and Wallet

 (I used 2% Milk for above macro content).

-- Spices!
 Add spices to your coffee to change the flavor to avoid adding sweeteners, allowing you to spend your macros in other places.
 Try a sprinkle of cinnamon or cocoa in the grounds before or after brewing.
-Add a ¼ tsp vanilla after you brew to give an excellent finish.
-I love to add a little pumpkin spice to it during the Fall for my own version of a pumpkin spice latte.
+Add a ¼ tsp vanilla after you brew your to give an excellent finish.
+I love to add a little pumpkin spice to my coffee during the fall for my own version of a pumpkin spice latte.
 With that unique taste from the spice, all you need is a little milk to top it off and BOOM!
 Total game changer in that coffee mug.

 The coffee experience is personal and for me changes depending on my mood, the weather, and my macros.
 I encourage you to mix up that morning coffee routine and elevate your coffee game by trying something new.
 Your health and wallet will thank you!